mukkelmaus/Flox/docs/docker-deployment-guide.md

 - Check logs for database errors: `docker-compose logs db`
 - Make sure the DATABASE_URL in docker-compose.yml matches your configuration

+### Frontend connection issues

+- Check for CORS errors in your browser's developer console
+- Make sure your API's `ALLOWED_ORIGINS` environment variable includes your frontend domain
+- For WebSocket issues, ensure your proxy configuration supports WebSocket connections
+- If using Nginx, verify it has WebSocket support configured correctly

 ## Data Persistence